CosmiQuantum/QICK_Qubit_LabSuite/README.md

 ```
 from .myAnaClass import myAnaClass
 ```
+6. Once your changes are complete, make a merge request into the development branch following the instructions found under step 5 in the [Pipeline for new contributions](#pipeline-for-new-contributions) section of the CosmiQ [How to use github](https://github.com/CosmiQuantum/how_to_use_github) repo.

 And that's it!
 Now when you `from qicklab.analysis import *`, your analysis will be ready for use.